grantukas/SmartMirror/README.md

 ### Python libraries to install before running
 There are a number of libraries that must be installed in order to run the SmartMirror.
+If you already have Pandas or any other libraries, please make sure they are updated to the latest version.
 The libraries to install are as follows:
 * Pandas
 * News API
 * Forecastiopy for DarkSky API